DevTeam/Pure.DI/readme/factory.md

     {
       DateTimeOffset transientDateTimeOffset3 = DateTimeOffset.Now;
       Dependency transientDependency1;
+      // When building a composition of objects,
+      // all of this code will be outside the lambda function:
+      // Some custom logic for creating an instance.
+      // For example, here's how you can inject
+      // an instance of a particular type
         Dependency localDependency27 = new Dependency(transientDateTimeOffset3);
+      // And do something about it.
       localDependency27.Initialize();
-      transientDependency1 = localDependency27;
+      // And at the end return an instance transientDependency1 = localDependency27;
       return new Service(transientDependency1);
     }